wp-plugins/the-events-calendar/readme.txt

 Users of the free The Events Calendar should post their questions in the plugin's <a href="http://wordpress.org/support/plugin/the-events-calendar/">WordPress.org forum</a>, which we hit about once a week (on Wednesdays).
 Please make sure to read <a href="http://wordpress.org/support/topic/welcome-the-events-calendar-users-read-this-first">our sticky post</a> providing an overview of the support we provide free users BEFORE posting.
 If you find you're not getting support in as timely a fashion as you wish, you might want to consider purchasing a PRO license.

 If you're already a PRO user, you're entitled access to our more actively-monitored <a href="http://m.tri.be/2r">PRO forums</a> at the tri.be website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
-No post should go more than 24-hours during that time without a response.
+Generally, except in times of increased support loads, we reply to all comments within 24-48 hours during the business week.

 = Events Calendar PRO looks awesome!
 I'm sold!
 How can I get my hands on it? =